 It took firefighters more than four hours to contain the flames, which broke out on the roof on the west side of the airport.
 The fire was declared fully contained just after 3 a.m.

-"I was just downstairs working at Avis Budget [car rentals]," employee Tony Frost told 11 News.
-"All of a sudden some guy runs downstairs screaming that there's a fire.
+"I was just downstairs working at Avis Budget [car rentals]," employee Tony Frost told 11 News following the fire.
+"All of a sudden, some guy runs downstairs screaming that there's a fire.
 I thought it was a joke at first."

-"There was an announcement that just said, 'Colorado Springs Airport, evacuate the airport now,'" said Dannika Roggie, who was picking someone up at the airport.
+"There was an announcement that just said, 'Colorado Springs Airport, evacuate the airport now,'" said Dannika Roggie, who was picking someone up.